 This unit looks at the relatedness between species and the impact of change on a population's gene pool.
 Students look at biological evolution by natural selection and examine evidence from palaeontology, biogeography, developmental biology and structural morphology.
 Technological developments are examined in various biological fields as evidence of change.
 Assessment includes practical investigations and written reports.

-Vanessa, "I love Biology because it is really just learn a heap of theory.
-You learn the life through vork and excursions in and easier to have stand of theory.
-A second theory of the second theory of theory of the second theory o
+Year 12 "I love Biology because it is really hands on.
+You don't just learn a heap of theory.
+You learn the basic components of life through interesting practical work and excursions that make learning fun and easier to understand."

+Molly,

-Molly, Year 11, 2015 Year 11, 2015 I always look forward to Biology.
-The content is Biology.
-The content is allows you to think more allows you to think more allows you to think more allows you to the world deeply about the world deeply about the world and all its creatures, and and all its creatures, and and all its creatures, and and all its deatures, and the world links that shape the world links that shape the world we live in.
-I would highly in the subject.
+Year 11 "I always look forward to Biology.
+The content is really interesting and allows you to think more deeply about the world and all it's creatures and shows many of the little links that shape the world we live in.
+I would highly recommend this subject.
+You'll love it!"